Riwi-io-Medellin/PseudocodeTraining/README.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request to the branch ```develop```

+## File naming convention

+To maintain a clear order in the repository, follow the following format when naming files:

+- Use consecutive numbering followed by an underscore (`#_`).
+- Separate each word in the name with an underscore (`_`).

+### Example:

+1_file_name
+2_other_example
+3_third_document

+This standard facilitates the organization and search of files within the repository.

 ## License

 © 2025 Riwi.
 All rights reserved.